2025 Full Conference Programme

 Dr Oliver Hartwich, Executive Director, The New Zealand Initiative

-Silvana Schenone Managing Director, Co-Head of Investment, Jardon
+Silvana Schenone, Managing Director, Co-Head of Investment Banking, Jarden

 Craig Renney, Economist and Director of Policy, NZ Council of Trade Unions